FormidableLabs/badges/DEVELOPMENT.md

 - Create/update the prod tier by repeating the previous command with `TIER=prod`.

 - Open a pull request and watch the magic happen for the rest of the infrastruction and application pieces!

+## Release

+Releasing entails deploying the application AWS artifact all the way to production via a pull request, then adding version tags to git.

+### Deploying to AWS from a pull request

+As an application developer, everything you need to take a pull request all the way to production is managed via automation in each pull request!

+- Log in to the appropriate AWS account.
+- Open a pull request and wait for the CI check to complete.
+- When CI completes, it posts a comment with links to the PR environment and the deployment pipeline.
+Verify your changes in the PR environment, then click the link to the pipeline page.
+- On the pipeline page, you'll see an approval step for deploying to production.
+Click "Review" and then "Approve" in the modal that pops up.
+- After the pipeline deploys to production, it posts a link to production in the PR.
+Verify your changes in prod.
+- Merge the pull request!

+### Versioning the project in git

+_Only for Formidables / project maintainers_.

+We should publish a tagged version to GitHub on every release / update:

+1. Update `CHANGELOG.md`, following format for previous versions
+2. Commit as "Changes for version NUMBER"
+3. Run `npm version patch` (or `minor|major|VERSION`) to run tests and lint, build published directories, then update `package.json` + add a git tag.
+4. Run `git push && git push --tags`